radiant-rstats/docker/install/rsm-msba-windows.md

 Once the install of the docker application is done, right click on the docker icon, select "Settings", and make sure that "C" is checked as a shared drive as shown in the image below

+> Note: If you do not see an option to select shared drives you likely selected "Windows containers" rather than the default "Linux containers" during the docker install.
+Please re-install docker and make sure to select "Linux containers" when prompted.

 <img src="figures/windows-shared-drives.png" width="500px">

 You should also change the resources docker is allowed to use on your system.
 You can set this to approximately 50% of the maximum available on your system.